Orpius/SDK/docs/UserGuide/index.md

 * Enter your account **Username**, **Email**, **Given Name**, **Surname** and **Password** into the fields provided.

-> **Note**: At present, account information can't be changed after your account is created.
+> **Note:** At present, account information can't be changed after your account is created.
   Options to update these details will be available in an upcoming version.

 You will receive a confirmation email from the system address you configured